Overview

 - Submit proof of graduating with an accredited degree in general dentistry (your original transcript).

-- Register, study for, and pass the NDEB written and clinical exams (taken a maximum of 3 times each).
-Will be replaced by the virtual OSCE in 2023.
+- Register, study for, and pass the virtual OSCE (taken a maximum of 3 times).

 - Know the up-to-date fees.